ronaldo0010/Mitigating-SYN-Flood/README.md

   * `history` replace is periodically deleted and replace by an `active` map, and new empty active hash map is initialized.
   * 2-phase lookup - First `active` map is checked.
   * If entry exists it is returned.
-  * Else same lookup is done in `history` map and entry is copied to `active` and employing the second chance mechanism.
+  * Else same lookup is done in `history` map and entry is copied to `active` and employs the second chance mechanism.
   * Else if no entry is found the connection is assumed to not exist.
   * Inserts are exclusive to `active` map.
 * Optimizations